bt-sync/sync-docker/README.md

            resilio/sync
 ```

 Note: do not create directories at the root of `/mnt/mounted_folders` from the Sync web UI since they will not be mounted to the host.
-You need to mount those first and then add them in Sync via web UI.
+You need to mount those first as described above and then add them in Sync via web UI.

 ### Miscellaneous